 Riverfest Elora and Dead Radio, Love present:

-An Evening With My Son The Hurricane!
+2 Nights with My Son The Hurricane!

-Tickets are $20 in advance, $25 if you wait to pay at the door.
+Each show is $25 if you wait to pay at the door.

 Elora: 19+ • Doors at 9:30 • Music Shorty after 10pm

 Bring your dancing booties!
 DJ Spenny from Riverfest will be DJing a selection of the "Horniest" music he can find!